nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
-User changed mind and wants the list back.
+* 2a.
+User changes mind and wants the list back.

-  * 3a1.
+  * 2a1.
 The user enter the undo command.

   Use case ends.